golang/proposal/design/6282-table-data.md

 numbers and has well-defined operations (multiply, determinant, cholesky decomposition).
 Tables, on the other hand, are merely a rectangular data container.
-A table can hold any data type and have none of the additional semantics of a matrix.
+A table can be of any dimension, hold any data type and do not have any of the additional semantics of a matrix.
-Building a matrix on top of a table can (and should be) the job of a package.
+A matrix can be constructed on top of a table in an external package.

 A rectangular data container can find use throughout the Go ecosystem.
 A partial list is

 1. Image processing: An image canvas can be represented as a retangle of colors.
 Here the ability to efficiently slice in multiple dimensions is important.
 2. Machine learning: Typically feature vectors are represented as a row of a matrix.
 Each feature vector has the same length, and so the additional safety of a full rectangular data structure is useful.
 Additionally, many fitting algorithms (such as linear regression) give this rectangular data the additional semantics of a matrix, so easy interoperability is very useful.
-3. 2D game development: Go is becoming increasingly popular for the development of games.
+3. Game development: Go is becoming increasingly popular for the development of games.
+A player-specific section of a two or three dimensional space can be well represented by an n-dimensional array or table that has been sliced.
-Tile-based games are especially well represented as a slice, not only for depiction of the field of action, but the copy semantics are especially useful for dealing with sprites.
+Tile-based games are especially well represented as a slice, not only for depicting the field of action, but the copy semantics are especially useful for dealing with sprites.

 Go is a great general-purpose language, and allowing users to slice a